Patrick Buckland: Career

-The above list excludes a number of cancelled projects (some of which were major and near completion), minor contract work, and confidential projects.

-Crystal Quest received a number of awards when released on the Mac in 1987, as did Carmageddon and Carmageddon II in 1997 and 1998 respectively.
-Magic: The Gathering – Duels of the Planeswalkers broke all sales records on the XBLA platform when it was released in June 2009, although these records were broken again by other titles shortly afterward.

-Other interests
+In 1985 Buckland developed a Macintosh game, the shareware title Crystal Raider which he followed with Crystal Quest.

+In 1993 Barnden and Buckland started up Stainless Software.

 In 2013, Buckland was one of a consortium of British individuals who bought the rights back to the sports car manufacturer TVR, from Nikolay Smolensky.
-The new company, TVR Manufacturing Ltd, is already taking deposits for an all-new vehicle developed in conjunction with Gordon Murray and Cosworth.

 Personal life

-He was born in London and moved to the Isle of Wight at the age of 2.
-Buckland still lives on the Isle of Wight with his wife and two children and is a direct descendant of renowned geologist/palaeontologist William Buckland and his son, renowned zoologist Frank Buckland.
+He was born in London and moved to the Isle of Wight at the age of 2, where he lives on the Isle of Wight with his wife and two children.
+He is a direct descendant of geologist/palaeontologist William Buckland and his son, zoologist Frank Buckland.

-Buckland’s father, John Buckland, was a composer and the protege of Ralph Vaughan Williams.
+Buckland's father, John Buckland, was a composer and the protege of Ralph Vaughan Williams.

-Awards

-Stainless Games was awarded The King's Awards for Enterprise in 2024, which was received by Buckland from Susie Sheldon, Lord-lieutenant of the Isle of Wight.

-Patrick Buckland won the Outstanding Individual of Year award at the TIGA awards in 2024 in recognition of his 30 years contribution to the games industry at the head of Stainless.